-To become consultants at the University Writing Center, you will first take ENG-W 397/597: Writing Center Theory & Practice, a class designed to examine the techniques of consulting with writers, as well as the various theories that guide and inform consulting.
+To become consultants at the University Writing Center, you will first take ENG-W 397/597: Writing Center Theory & Practice.
 The course focuses on the practical components of writing center work and how writing center and composition theories can be applied to a variety of settings, including but not limited to college, middle school, high school, professional, and other community settings.

 At the end of the semester, students are invited to apply to be writing consultants for the following semester.
-The full undergraduate job description here and the graduate job description here.
-Questions about job requirements can be sent to UWC Director Dr. Marilee Brooks-Gillies at firstname.lastname@example.org.
+Questions about the course and/or job requirements can be sent to UWC Director Lynn Jetttpace at email@example.com

 “The training course (W397) prompted me to think deeply about social issues (oppression, equity, power) and created space to unlearn and relearn many of the narratives I had unconsciously internalized.
 More importantly, the course allowed me to learn about and embrace my sociocultural identities and transformed the way I value and look at human relationships.” -Varshini Balaji, class of 2020